 Again, talk to your doctor, but many people give their kids small amounts.
 Remember that I recommended adults start with 1/4 cup for their own fully grown and matured stomachs.
 Keep in mind children’s digestive systems are still developing as well.

 My opinion is that homebrews are better, but there are some pretty tasty options out there.
 Unfortunately, a lot of them are tasty because of the sugar content.
-There isn’t a lot of research on it so I’m not 100% sure if that outweighs the medicinal benefits (my instinct says yes) but I usually avoid anything that has more than 2-3g of sugar per serving.
+There isn’t a lot of research on it so I’m not 100% sure if that outweighs the medicinal benefits (my instinct says yes) but I usually avoid anything that has more than ~6g of sugar per serving, and I have it as a treat rather than a daily drink.

 I like Health-Ade the most for the flavors, but Kevita and GT’s are great, too.
 The sugar content will vary depending on the flavor though, so keep an eye out.
 If I need a starter, I always buy GT’s plain version, but the best brand is your own!

 Phew!
 That was a lot of questions.
-If I missed something, ask me in the comments below, or head to my Facebook group for a quick answer.
+If I missed something, ask me in the comments below.